One Horizon Child Protection Policy

 One Horizon recognises that the nature of our work puts us at risk of being targeted by those wanting to exploit or harm children.
 We are also aware that the effects of abuse on children are both devastating and long term.
 Therefore, we take all necessary steps to prevent this from happening.

-- All One Horizon centres, including our schools and orphanages, are in secure grounds that are patrolled.
+- All One Horizon centres, including the centres that we partner with are in secure grounds that are patrolled.

-- One Horizon does not allow impromptu visits by members of the public and all visits are conducted as organised tours under the supervision of One Horizon staff.
+- One Horizon does not conduct impromptu visits by members of the public and all visits are conducted as organised tours under the supervision of the local authorities and One Horizon staff.

 - All One Horizon activities at our children’s centres are conducted in an outdoors group environment.
-Our operational and humanitarian staff members are always present and our visitors are never in a one-on-one isolated situation with children.
+Our operational and humanitarian staff members are always present and our visitors are never alone with children.

-- One Horizon does not identify the exact location of our centres as a protective measure.
+- One Horizon does not identify the exact location of centres as a protective measure.

 - One Horizon is aware of – and alerted to – potential problems through both our local and global networks.